You will have to share your life story,

 It wanders.

-Messy- no, feral in it’s commitment to taking
+It’s messy- even feral- in it’s commitment to taking

 Up space.
 Take

-In a cycle, or irrevocably
+In a permanent cycle, or irrevocably

 Broken.